 Brooks Hamon at firstname.lastname@example.org

 Student Serve Day will focus on connecting college students to service opportunities here at the Dream Center and LA.
 We will be serving the local community that day through food and donations distribution, door to door prayer and visitation with families, sports activities and Bible lessons with kids, and community clean up.

 Ben at email@example.com

 If you have any questions, or would like to find more opportunities to be involved, please contact Lauren Thorneycroft, the ASB Outreach and Community Events Coordinator

 See Moodle and the student handbook for the details.

 What are the due dates for Ministry Formation forms?

-What counts as an outreach and would it count if I participate in one after November 7th?
+What counts as an outreach and would it count if I participate in one after the outreach due date?

-If a student does not complete an outreach prior to November 7 they must contact Tom Molloy and state which outreach they are participating in after November 7 and provide an explanation for why they were not able to complete it by that point.
+If a student does not complete an outreach prior to the due date they must contact Tom Molloy and state which outreach they are participating in after November 7 and provide an explanation for why they were not able to complete it by that point.